commandAGI/commandAGI/docs/examples.md

 **File**: `examples/1_getting_started.py`

-**Description**: Demonstrates how to import the CommandLAB library and print its version.
+**Description**: Demonstrates how to import the commandAGI2 library and print its version.

 **Status**: ✅ Works perfectly